rmendez1972/rappi/readme.md

 5.- when you see the main page of the app, you can click in the login menu to sign in with emmail: user@mail.com and password: password
-6.- whe you sign in, you seee a menu with inicio, catalogos, cubo and reportes options 7.- the cubo option, redirect you to a view when you can set/query the cube summation challange
+6.- whe you sign in, you seee a menu with inicio, catalogos, cubo and reportes options 7.- the cubo option, redirect you to a view when you can set/query the cube summation challange 8.- in the public/db_sql folder there is a .sql file with the mysql database to restore or do a migration

 Explination of created classes

 1.- For the views, i use the templating engine of laravel Blade, also i use blade layouts for extends layouts for the views.
-In the views/layouts you can found two layouts for the main page and for the reports views.
+In the views/layouts you can found two layouts for the index.php page and for the reports views.
 In the rest of the views i extend from one of these layouts.
 In the layouts i load bootstrap, jquery, angular.js and anyone tool i need.
 2.- In the cubo menu, i redirect to Public/vista.php view.
 This view contain the logic for the cube summation challage. i use jquery to manipulate de DOM and validate the form, also i do serialize for the fields of the form and send the data in a POST way.
 3.- in the Public/vista.php view, i include a cubo.php file with the class cubo (view layer)